Free Freightliner VIN Decoder & Lookup

 Frequently Asked Questions

-Check the vehicle's VIN on the driver's door frame, dashboard through windshield, or motor compartment chassis rail.
+Check the truck’s VIN on the driver's door frame, dashboard through the windshield, engine compartment, registration documents, insurance paperwork, or service records.

-Basic structure remains identical, but positions 4-8 contain specialized chassis codes for vocational and specialty applications.
+The basic 17-character VIN structure remains the same, but positions 4-8 can contain specialized chassis, body, and vocational application codes.
 Refer to our decoder for details.

-The VDS section contains chassis configuration data that can identify wheelbase measurements for specific model applications.
-Search our database to decode this information about any car or truck chassis specifications.
+The VDS section may include chassis configuration data that helps identify wheelbase information for specific model applications.
+Search our database to decode available chassis specifications for your truck.

 Similar Articles